 Unfortunately, most oral surgery is accompanied by some degree of discomfort.
 If you do not have an allergy to non-steroidal anti-inflammatory medications like Ibuprofen (Motrin, Advil) we recommend taking this prior to the local anesthetic wearing off.
-If pain medication is prescribed, you may alternate this with Ibuprofen.
-First, take Ibuprofen then 3 hours later take the pain medication if pain is severe.
-If discomfort is tolerable, you may alternate Ibuprofen and Tylenol the first 24 hours (Ibuprofen dosage may vary for younger patients.
-Please reference bottle for appropriate dosage based on height and weight.)
+Take Ibuprofen and the pain medication if pain is severe together every 4-6 hours.
+If the discomfort is tolerable, you may take Ibuprofen and Tylenol together for the first 24 hours (Ibuprofen dosage may vary for younger patients.
+Please reference the bottle for appropriate dosage based on height and weight).
 The prescribed pain medication will make you drowsy.
 All medications should not exceed the recommended dosage.

 Discomfort should subside daily.
 If not, please call our office.

-Avoid vigorous rinsing, sucking on the wound, spitting, using a straw, and exercising for 48 hours after procedure to help prevent discomfort.
+To help prevent discomfort, avoid vigorous rinsing, sucking on the wound, spitting, using a straw, and exercising for 48 hours after procedure.